-- The subsequent degree cannot be in the same specific area as the first degree.
-In the case of dispute regarding similarity, the dean of the Jackson College of Graduate Studies will make the determination. - 2.
+- Applicants seeking sequential master's degrees submit two applications and pay two application fees, one for each degree program. - 2.
+The subsequent degree cannot be in the same specific area as the first degree.
+In the case of dispute regarding similarity, the dean of the Jackson College of Graduate Studies will make the determination. - 3.
 The student must complete a minimum of 32 additional graduate hours not included in any previous degree; i.e., a specific course may not be used to complete the course or hour requirements for more than one degree unless the transfer of these courses to UCO fall under a Memorandum of Understanding and/or Transfer Agreement between UCO and another institution.
-See "Transfer Credit." - 3.
+See "Transfer Credit." - 4.
 The Graduate Advisor may waive a research methods course if the student has already taken such a course in another master's degree program in the same or in a related field.
 Students must still complete the same number of hours required for the current degree program by substituting another course approved by the advisor.